ZL-Audio/zl-audio.github.io/content/en/plugins/zlequalizer/_index.md

 > On macOS, the plugin requires Metal support.
 For some unknown reason, the plugin is not compatible with macOS earlier than macOS 11.
 >
 > On Windows, the plugin requires Direct2D support.
+The plugin is compatible with Windows 10 and later.
 >
 > On Linux, the plugin **DOES NOT HAVE** hardware acceleration, which may lead to UI freezing.
+The plugin is compatible with Mainstream Linux distributions.

 ZL Equalizer is licensed under [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html).